Jbridges1119/cam-air/README.md

 # [Cam Air Refrigeration & Heating](https://camair.jbridges1119.net/)
 Welcome to **Cam Air Refrigeration & Heating.** A single page website based off my previous employer.
 This website has up-to-date information on the companies services, history and a contact form with required input fields, including reCaptcha.
 I built this site to practive TypeScript and MUI 5.

-Everything was built from the ground up using React, TypeScript, MUI.
+Everything was built from the ground up using React, TypeScript, and MUI.
 I decided to build this site to practice and refine my front end skills and due to being a familiar industry where I could lean on my background for design.

 This site has been hosted - Link below: